jacomyal/sigma.js/plugins/sigma.plugins.edgeSiblings/README.md

 Edge siblings are similar to parallel edges, except that they are not registered in the graph structure of sigma.js.
 Instead, existing edges store them in a specific property called `siblings`.
 Edge siblings are therefore not used by Sigma.js but are still accessible from plugins and third-party code.

 The type of edges which contain siblings is `parallel`.
 They are true containers: they contain a copy of themselves as siblings because they have a size of 1, they do not have color or label anymore, and one should not rely on the other attributes.
-Containers take the identifier of the first edge between the extremities that is added in the graph.
+Containers take the `id` of the first edge between the extremities that is added in the graph.

 ## Graph methods